jonez734/ttyio4/README.md

   * if I put ERASELINE below ACS in the list, the offset required for ACS shifts.
   * after reordering of the token spec, I had to fix {f6} because the group offset changed.
   * afaik, all of the regexps are balanced and syntax-error free.
-  * solution: every pattern is in a group. if I change the order of the groups, it makes sense that the offsets will change.
+  * sucinct: every pattern is in a group. if I change the order of the groups, it makes sense that the offsets will change.
+  * solution: ?